 Every show was important.

-Although, now that I think about it, I never saw him have a bad show…
+And now that I think about it, I never saw him have a bad show…

 This didn’t mean that rested on his accolades though.
 He still went out and won the crowd over every time.
 It was the perfectionist in him.

 Deep down he truly believed all his hard work and dedication would eventually pay off, and he would hit ‘the big time.’
 It was just a matter of ‘when,’ not ‘if.’
 After all, he was the whole package.
 He had talent, charisma, innate ability, instinct, timing, dedication and knowledge.
 What else did he need to break through and become a ‘star?’

 “I suddenly realized comedy is not like sports,” he said, “no matter how good you are, there’s no guarantee you’ll be on the team.”